cardstack/upgrade-manager/README.md

 You can check if your code style is correct by running `yarn lint`, and fix it with `yarn lint:fix`.

-# @cardstack/upgrade-manager

-The upgrade manager allows managing a set of smart contracts deployed to a chain, handling proxy upgrade and batched configuration application, with tooling to support mangement with a M-of-N gnosis safe.

 ## Installation
 TODO